shawilly/react-simple-devicons/README.md

 ### Error Handling

 If an icon or style is unavailable, `DevIcon` throws an error with a message directing you to [devicon.dev](https://devicon.dev/) to confirm icon availability.

+## Acknowledgments

+This project was built using the [TypeScript React Package Starter](https://github.com/TimMikeladze/typescript-react-package-starter) as a foundation.
+Thank you to Tim Mikeladze for providing this helpful starter template!